 A question that we often get from users driving traffic to their experiments from Facebook is:

-- Why do I see significantly more clicks in my Facebook ad reports than visitors to my experiments in SplitMetrics dashboard?
+Why do I see significantly more clicks in my Facebook ad reports that visitors to my experiments in SplitMetrics dashboard?

 To answer this question we need to clarify how SplitMetrics measures experiment visitors and what Facebook reports as clicks.